Contrast-Security-OSS/docs/content/user/ui/settings/Integrations.md

 -->

 To authorize and connect tools with Contrast to streamline your workflows, log in to your Contrast account as an **Organization Administrator**.
-From the user dropdown menu, select **Organization Settings** and then the **Integrations** tab in the left navigation.
+From the User dropdown menu, select **Organization Settings** and then the **Integrations** tab in the left navigation.

 ## Slack Integration